-Whether known as Health Care Directives, Advanced Directives, health care power of attorney, or Living Wills, these documents should provide for the following: (1) the nomination of an agent to make health care decisions on behalf of the individual; and (2) health instructions the agent should take on the individual’s behalf when its determined that the individual no longer has the capacity to make their own health care decisions in regards to day-to-day living or in an end-stage medical event.
+Whether known as a Health Care Directive, Advanced Healthcare Directive, health care power of attorney, or Living Will, these documents should provide for the following: (1) the nomination of an agent to make health care decisions on behalf of the individual; and (2) health instructions the agent should take on the individual’s behalf when its determined that the individual no longer has the capacity to make their own health care decisions in regards to day-to-day living or in an end-stage medical event.

-Without a valid health care directive, Pennsylvania law provides a descending order of priority of those who can make health care decisions.
+Without a valid advanced healthcare directive, Pennsylvania law provides a descending order of priority of those who can make health care decisions.
 Those individuals are as follows:

 - The individual’s spouse (unless a divorce action is spending)